cyberspacecpa/gcdproject/README.md

 * Combine Descriptive Variable Labels with Trainining and Testing Variables

-    + Rbind, not Merge, was used to to combine the descriptive variable labels and the Values of the training and testing Variables
+    + Rbind, not Merge, is used to to combine the descriptive variable labels and the Values of the training and testing Variables

-    + Variables were extracted using column names **(Reqirement 2)**
+    + Variables are extracted using column names **(Reqirement 2)**

 * Read Activity Variables:  y_train.txt and y_test.txt